 Lab research students will have the opportunity to participate in all activities that support our ongoing research projects.
 Typical student activities include participating in a weekly lab meeting, data entry, coding, and management.
 In students' second semester with the lab and beyond, students may be trained in clinical and developmental assessment measures and may have direct contact with research participants.
 Advanced students may also have the opportunity to travel to important professional meetings to help present research findings.
 Additionally, advanced students are encouraged to engage in mentored research and to complete a Senior Thesis.

-Students are expected to work 10hrs/week, for which they earn 3 credits.
+Students are expected to work 10hrs/week, for which they earn 3 credits or 7 hrs/week for 2 credits.
 We ask that students commit to working in the D&P lab for a minimum of two semesters.
 A two semester commitment is important because it allows students time to receive training and develop proficiency in a wide range of skills that are essential for conducting clinical research.
 This experience will undoubtedly enhance student applications for graduate work in research and applied fields.
 Students are responsible for transportation to the Center for Children & Families.